mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.2.0/tutorials/optimisation/optimisation.md

 In other words, **the gas consumption depends mostly on the total size of the contract code and storage** (and possibly a small number of expensive instructions, if any).
 The amount of code _actually executed_ does not affect gas consumption as much.

 Here is a list of instructions you should use wisely:
-* `Tezos.get_contract_opt` and `Tezos.get_entrypoint_opt` – converting an `address` to a typed contract costs fixed 10000 gas units plus the cost for reading and deserialising the code of the callee.
+* `Mavryk.get_contract_opt` and `Mavryk.get_entrypoint_opt` – converting an `address` to a typed contract costs fixed 10000 gas units plus the cost for reading and deserialising the code of the callee.
 If the callee is large, such operation may consume _a lot_ more than you might expect.
 * `Bytes.pack` and `Bytes.unpack` involve serialising and deserialising values, so their cost depends on the size of the data.
 * Big map access – reading and updating the values stored in a big map may be expensive.